manan-ec/manan-ec.github.io/devlog/jan24-week-1.md

 - Had a meet with Ab for the PR code review, I need to improve the how I write the commit message, refactor the smartlook code into a `CCTV.js` file as it is a plugin.
 - Also the layoutPlanner switch bug needed some refactoring and simplifying, did that but there a small issue with re-rendering the accordion with the reactive variable of store.
 - Wanted to make the changes and update the PR by today but this issue wasn't resolving.
 Will try tomorrow morning with a fresh mind.

+### Thursday, Jan 4:

+- Picked where I left, turns out that the sveltestrap Accordion has a bug where is doesn't respond to prop change, it was an active issue on their repo.
+- Found a hacky workaround, added a comment so that it can be helpfull while reading the code afterwards.
+Updated the PR.
+- Started working on another issue where more then often the room was getting shifted mistakenly my the user.
+- Understanding the how the objects were created and managed and passed to the canvas element took some time.
+- Had a meet with Ab, sat down figured out how the room was getting created and how it was shifted.
+Tried to block if from moving, can't do it.

+### Friday.
+Jan 5:

+- While creating the room, a `RoomController` is also created, which is supposed to handle the events fired from canvas and manage the state of the room in the `layoutplannerjs`.
+- Tried overriding the function selecting the component in the `RoomController` so as to check if any furnishing is there in the room, if that is the case then stop th selection.
+Turns out both the functions of parent class and child class were being called.
+- Maybe both were getting binded.
+- Turns out, even if I comment the line binding the event to the function selecting room, I was able to select and move the room.
+Strange.
+- Had a meet with Ab, trying to figure out how the library is working, couldn't so thought to start fresh on Monday.